WordPress GuideBuild → Start a Blog

 What do you need to start a WordPress blog?

-Thankfully, WordPress is an open source platform, so once you get going, countless resources are available to help you launch your blog – including this one.
+Thankfully, WordPress is an open source platform, so once you get going, countless developer resources are available to help you launch your blog – including this one.

 1. Purchase a domain name